 Colombia was recently named the happiest country in the world yet again, and it’s no wonder why.
-Between the wonderful weather, spectacular views and the excellent coffee, how could the country get any better?
-Without a doubt, it’s through your stomach.
+Between the wonderful weather, spectacular views, and excellent coffee, how could this country get any better?
+Without a doubt, through your stomach.

-First top on FlightHub’s foodie adventure to Colombia is to try one of their national dishes, Bandeja Paisa.
-Sometimes referred to as Bandeja de Arriero or Bandeja Montañera.
-This national plate can typically be found in any Colombian home or restaurant.
-A hybrid dish originating from the indigenous cultures and Spanish colonizers, it originates in the Paisa region of Colombia.
-Served on an oval tray, this meal is large and in charge.
-Stuff your face with Rice, ground beef, chorizo, frijoles, chicharrón, fried egg, patacó, avocado and an arepa.
+Sometimes referred to as Bandeja de Arriero or Bandeja Montañera, Bandeja Paisa is one of the national dishes of Colombia.
+This traditional Colombian food can typically be found in any Colombian home or restaurant.
+A hybrid dish originating from the indigenous cultures and Spanish colonizers, it originates from the Paisa region of Colombia.
+Served on an oval tray, this meal is a large one.
+Stuff your face with rice, ground beef, chorizo, frijoles, chicharrón, fried egg, patacó, avocado, and an arepa.
 Did you get all that?

 Tamal with Chocolate

-Get your sweet tooth shined up and ready to go with one of FlightHub’s (and Colombia’s) favourite desserts: Tamal with Chocolate.
+Get your sweet tooth shined up and ready to go with one of Colombia’s favourite desserts: Tamal with Chocolate.
 With a base of cooked yellow corn dough, feast yourself on the delicious dessert drizzled with chocolate.
-Though Tamals can be eaten in a variety of different ways, FlightHub suggests adding this not-so-small dessert to the end of your meal, letting you feel full and sleepy for all that warm chocolate!
+Though Tamals can be eaten in different ways, we suggest adding this not-so-small dessert to the end of your meal, letting you feel full and sleepy from all that warm chocolate!

 Feeling for an aperitif after your meal?
-FlightHub suggests you bring a round of shots of Aguardiente for the table (or yourself, no one’s judging).
-Derived from sugarcane, this anise-flavored liqueur is popular in the Andean region, but enjoyed everywhere in Colombia.
+We suggest you bring a round of shots of Aguardiente for the table (or yourself, no one’s judging).
+Derived from sugarcane, this anise-flavoured liqueur is popular in the Andean region but enjoyed everywhere in Colombia.
 With an alcohol level between 24%-29%, there’s little mystery as to why this drink has been the most popular in the Andean region since the Spanish era.
-FlightHub doesn’t recommend mixing this into a cocktail, rather take the drink neat and every Colombian will welcome you like a local.
+Rather than mixing it into a cocktail, take the drink neat and every Colombian will welcome you like a local.

 We don’t know about you, but we love the sound of these culinary delights and have already added them to our list of deliciousness to try while in Colombia.